How to Become a Correctional Counselor

 Find out how to become a correctional counselor.
 Research the education requirements and learn about the experience you need to advance your career in criminal justice.

 Correctional counselors, also called correctional treatment specialists or case managers, help inmates develop plans for when they are no longer on parole, probation, or incarcerated.
 They also create detailed records concerning each inmate's history, along with an assessment of the inmate's risk for being arrested again.
-Sometimes correctional counselors advance into their positions after gaining experience in a related position within the criminal justice system that provides the opportunity to work with prisoners, like working as a corrections officer.
+Sometimes correctional counselors advance into their positions after gaining experience in a related position within the criminal justice system, such as working as a corrections officer.

-Almost all correctional counselors work for local or state government and, as a result, may expect a measure of job stability and good benefits with the position.
-Some risk is associated with this career as correctional counselors may interact with dangerous criminals and/or upset or angry family members.
-Some may carry a firearm or pepper spray.
-The job can be stressful, with court-imposed deadlines often a factor.
-Correctional treatment specialists work full-time, though longer hours are prevalent, as the workload often demands more than 40 hours per week.
+Almost all correctional counselors work for local or state government and, as a result, may expect a measure of job stability and good benefits.
+Some risk is also associated with this career, however, since correctional counselors may interact with dangerous criminals.
+The job can be stressful, with court-imposed deadlines and a large workload that often demands over 40 hours of work per week.

 |Degree Field||Criminal justice, social work, psychology|